Widex vs. ReSound

 Widex

 Widex’s hearing aid line provides both automatic and manual control over volume and microphone behavior.
-They excel at providing access to very soft sounds and their Zen tinnitus management program.
+They excel at providing access to very soft sounds, and their Zen tinnitus management program is top-notch.
 For gadget geeks, their DEX line of wireless accessories is one of the largest in the industry.

 Comparing the Brands